Developer(s) – Bitmap Bureau

 A single playthrough can take there around an hour or two, dependent of course on player skill, but if players are looking for a stern challenge each time, there is a fair bit of replay value to be had playing through the game multiple times, as the heroes are picked at random every time a hero dies posing a different challenge every time, almost giving the game a Roguelike feel to it, albeit with the levels are laid out exactly the same as opposed to being randomly generated.
 It could be an idea to do that with a potential sequel, though they would have to make the heroes fractionally less useless, otherwise, the game would be practically impossible to complete.

 Storyline – 6/10

 The basic premise is simple enough; 88 pointless superheroes are called in to stop an invasion of Earth carried out by the evil alien Dr. H8.
-The game is light on plot otherwise, but I could fully appreciate the sense of humour that was incorporated into this title with the sheer variety of terrible, terrible superheroes and how their abilities seem more of a hindrance than a help.
-You can appreciate the humour to be had in that, especially if you’ve seen films like The Mystery Men or Kick-Ass.
+The game is light on plot otherwise, but I could fully appreciate the sense of humor that was incorporated into this title with the sheer variety of terrible, terrible superheroes and how their abilities seem more of a hindrance than a help.
+You can appreciate the humor to be had in 88 Heroes, especially if you’ve seen films like The Mystery Men or Kick-Ass.

 Originality – 7/10

 Overall, despite its lack of originality in terms of environmental design, the point is that no 2D side-scroller like this has ever come about and is a pretty creative title in terms of gameplay because of that.
 It was created by two old-school gamers who wanted to take the old way of playing games and make something new out of it, which I think they did a particularly good job of despite the game’s flaws.
 There aren’t many 2D side-scrollers with as much replay value as there is in this title.